diegoobecker/backstage-template/README.md

 # Backstage.io Template

-> This project is to create a template for backstage.io.
+> This project is to create a template for backstage.io  with GOCD pipeline.

 ### This template does: